Anum-2017/04_assignments/homework_projects/03_if_statements/readme.md

-# 03 - If Statements
+# 03 - If Statements Assignments

 ## 01 - Print First 20 Even Numbers 🔢
 A simple Python program that prints the first 20 even numbers using a loop instead of multiple print statements.